HLTCHKUST/cantonese-asr/README.md

-We will update the dataset and model checkpoints soon!

 ## MDCC Dataset
 This repository contains code and meta-data to download the How2 dataset as described in the following paper: